Interpreter Education Program

 My name is Kathryn Harker.
 When my last child was born Deaf in 2011, I began a new journey to learn ASL.
 This new beginning introduced me to an amazing new culture that continues to bring new experiences daily.
 I enjoy spending time with my family and traveling.

-I recently graduated from the Interpreter Education Program at Columbus State Community College.
+I graduated from the Interpreter Education Program at Columbus State Community College in May of 2016.

 My future plans are to get my bachelor's degree and continue learning about this ever-changing language.